jordipbou/frMIDI/README.md

   Returns first MIDI output that contains name as an observer

+# License

+frMIDI is open-sourced software licensed under GNU GPL-3.0 license.

+(Originally, MIT license was used but it was not compatible with integrating [colxi/midi-parser-js](https://github.com/colxi/midi-parser-js) library, so it was changed to GNU GPL-3.0)

 # Changelog

+1.0.35 [2020/09/20] - Added toMPE helper.
+Allows sending one channel inputs to MPE zone channels maintaining state of active notes.
 1.0.34 [2020/09/09] - When subscribing to an output, a correct MIDI message is now received instead of [msg_as_byte_array, timestamp].
 1.0.33 [2020/09/09] - Changed logPorts function